pivot-access-ltd/bma-offline-docs/originals/postgresql-ha-hot-standby.md

 **Disclaimer: These *notes* give an idea of what is involved in setting up 'hot standby' HA mode in PostgreSQL.
 The below procedures are not regularly tested.
 Please use the [PostgreSQL documentation](https://www.postgresql.org/docs/9.5/static/high-availability.html) when setting up HA on PostgreSQL.**

-The following variables are used on this page:
+Five variables are used on this page:

--   PRIMARY_PG_IP: The IP address of the host that contains the primary database.
+1. PRIMARY_PG_IP: The IP address of the host that contains the primary database.
--   SECONDARY_PG_IP: The IP address of the host that contains the secondary database.
+2. SECONDARY_PG_IP: The IP address of the host that contains the secondary database.
--   REP_USER: The internal database user that manages replication on the primary.
+3. REP_USER: The internal database user that manages replication on the primary.
--   REP_USER_PW: The password of the replication user.
+4. REP_USER_PW: The password of the replication user.
--   REP_ARCHIVE: The directory where the database will place files to be replicated.
+5. REP_ARCHIVE: The directory where the database will place files to be replicated.

 Their values are represented when they are preceded with the '$' character (e.g. $REP_USER_PW).
 These are to be replaced with actual values in the commands and files below.